 Luther Rice is approved by the State Approving Agency for veterans and their dependents.
 Veterans benefits are available for all degree programs.
+Certificate programs or non-degree seeking programs are not eligible for veteran benefits.
 Questions should be addressed to the VA (www.GIbill.va.gov) or to the School Certifying Official (SCO) at Luther Rice.

 All Chapter 30, 35, 1606, and 1607 recipients must pay their class costs before courses are approved.
 All Chapter 31 and 33 recipients can choose "Military Sponsorship" as their method of payment, and their classes will be approved as long as the VA is paying 100% of the students' costs.
 If the VA does not cover all costs, the student will be responsible for paying the difference before the classes are approved.
-All VA recipients must submit to the SCO a copy of their Certificate of Eligibility and a copy of their DD-214.
+All VA recipients should submit to the SCO a copy of their Certificate of Eligibility and may be asked to submit a copy of their DD-214.